-- 1. Navigate to the Define access code parameter ($\rightarrow \square$ 112). - 2.
-Maximum of 16-digit character string comprising numbers, letters and special characters as the access code. - 3.
-Enter the access code again in the Confirm access code parameter ($\rightarrow \triangleq 112$) to confirm. - \blacktriangleright The \square symbol appears in front of all write-protected parameters. - Image: Provide the protection of the protect - If the access code is lost: Resetting the access code . - The user role with which the user is currently logged in is displayed in Access status display parameter. - Navigation path: Operation → Access status display - User roles and their access rights $\rightarrow \cong 55$ - The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view. - The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.
+1. Navigate to the Define access code parameter ($\rightarrow \square$ 113).

+- 2. Maximum of 16-digit character string comprising numbers, letters and special characters as the access code. - 3.
+Enter the access code again in the Confirm access code parameter ($\rightarrow \triangleq 113$) to confirm. - ← The 🖻 symbol appears in front of all write-protected parameters. - Disabling parameter write protection via access code $\rightarrow \cong 66$. - If the access code is lost: Resetting the access code . - The user role with which the user is currently logged in is displayed in Access status display parameter. - Navigation path: Operation \rightarrow Access status display - User roles and their access rights $\rightarrow \cong 66$ - The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view. - The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.